-- Following subsequent correspondence from the GNSO Council to the GAC (15 January 2025) and a trilateral call between the GAC, the ICANN Board and the GNSO Council (12 February 2025), an agreement was reached among the three parties that: - The EPDP Phase 1 IRT would be reconvened to work on defining an appropriate timeline for response to Urgent Requests - A group of practitioners would be convened by the GAC PWSG Co-Chairs to work on defining mechanisms to authenticate law enforcement requests. - On 20 February 2025, the group of practitioners, composed of representatives from the GAC, the GNSO and several law enforcement agencies including Interpol, Europol and the FBI, held its inaugural meeting.
-It is expected to meet every two weeks and to report on its progress to the GAC, the ICANN Board and the GNSO Council regularly.
+- Following subsequent correspondence from the GNSO Council to the GAC (15 January 2025) and a trilateral call between the GAC, the ICANN Board and the GNSO Council (12 February 2025), an agreement was reached among the three parties that: - The EPDP Phase 1 IRT would be reconvened to work on defining an appropriate timeline for response to Urgent Requests - A group of practitioners would be convened by the GAC PWSG Co-Chairs to work on defining mechanisms to authenticate law enforcement requests. - On 20 February 2025, the Practitioners Group on Law Enforcement Authentication, composed of representatives from the GAC, the GNSO and several law enforcement agencies including Interpol, Europol and the FBI, held its inaugural meeting and met several times since.
+It is expected to meet generals every two weeks and to report on its progress to the GAC, the ICANN Board and the GNSO Council regularly.
+To date, participants in this group have discussed both a short term and a long term mechanism to provide this authentication for the benefits of Contracted Parties, through existing ICANN systems, the feasibility of which is being considered by ICANN org. - On 23 April 2025, the Registration Data Policy Implementation Review Team (IRT) was reconvened.
+Considering ICANN Board guidance in an earlier correspondence to the GNSO Council (3 June 2024) that "the proposed timeline whether one, two, or three business days does not appear to be fit for purpose.
+To respond to truly imminent threats, a much shorter response timeline, i.e., minutes or hours rather than days, would seem to be more appropriate", ICANN advanced a proposal that Contracted Paries response to Urgent Requests from authenticated law enforcement requestors within 24 hours.
+GAC and Contracted Parties representatives are expected to meet next during ICANN83 in Prague.